 Connecticut Statute of Limitations for Sex Abuse Lawsuits

 Connecticut has one of the more favorable statute of limitation laws for civil lawsuits involving child sexual abuse.
-Under Connecticut law, victims of childhood sexual abuse, sexual assault or “trafficking” have until their 51st birthday to file a civil lawsuit against parties liable for that sexual abuse.
+Under Connecticut law, victims of childhood sexual abuse, sexual assault or “trafficking” have until the turn 51 to file a civil lawsuit against parties liable for that sexual abuse.
 Conn.
 Gen. Stat. § 52-577d.
-The 51st birthday rule applies to case in which the abuse occurred in 2019 or later.
-However, for sexual abuse that occurred in the past (i.e., prior to 2019) Connecticut law gives victims until their 48th birthday to file a civil lawsuit.
+The 51-year-old birthday rule applies to cases in which the abuse occurred in 2019 or later.
+However, for sexual abuse that occurred in the past (i.e., prior to 2019) Connecticut law gives victims until the turn 48 to file a civil lawsuit.

 Settlement Value of Connecticut Sex Abuse Lawsuits

-When deciding how much money to settle Connecticut sex abuse lawsuits with third parties, several things are considered.
-Here are the main factors that drive a sex abuse lawsuit in Connecticut or in any state:
+When deciding how much money you should receive to settle Connecticut sex abuse lawsuits with third parties, several things are considered.
+Here are the main factors that drive a sex abuse lawsuit in Connecticut or any state:

-• Proof: How good the evidence is that supports the victim’s story matters a lot.
-If there’s strong evidence, like documents or witnesses, it can lead to a bigger settlement because the church or other defendants don’t want to risk losing in court.
-Keep in mind that great proof in a sex abuse lawsuit in Connecticut can be as simple as credible victim.
+- Proof: How good the evidence is that supports the victim’s story matters a lot.
+If there’s strong evidence, like documents or witnesses, it can lead to a bigger settlement amount because the church or other defendants don’t want to risk losing in court.
+Keep in mind that great proof in a sex abuse lawsuit in Connecticut can be as simple as a credible victim.

 Connecticut Sex Abuse Verdicts and Settlements

-• $2,075,000 Verdict: The plaintiff alleged that she was forced to engage in inappropriate acts, and endured sexual molestation and nonconsentual sexual intercourse over a period of 8 years, from age 7 to age 15, allegedly perpetrated upon her by defendant (a former boyfriend of her mother).
+- $2,075,000 Verdict: The plaintiff alleged that she was forced to engage in inappropriate acts, and endured sexual molestation and sexual intercourse over 8 years, from age 7 to age 15, allegedly perpetrated upon her by the defendant (a former boyfriend of her mother).
 The boyfriend was criminally convicted for the sexual abuse.
-The boyfriend was the only named defendant so its not entirely clear where the plaintiff actually received money for this verdict.
+The boyfriend was the only named defendant so it is not entirely clear where the plaintiff actually received money for this verdict.

 Contact Us About Connecticut Sex Abuse Lawsuits